hekmon/transmissionbutler/README.md

 Automagically manages your torrents seed life !

 * Manages/maintains a minimal global ratio
-* Does not mess with custom ratio torrents (skips them)
+* Does not mess with seeding torrents with custom ratio (skips them)
 * (optionnal) Allows a limited period of unlimited seed (before switching back to the global ratio control)
-* (optionnal) Auto deletes finished torrents (for stopped torrents with ratio above the configured target)
+* (optionnal) Auto deletes finished torrents (for stopped torrents with ratio above their configured target)

 ## Options / Configure